armanans123/armanans123/README.md

 - 👋 Hi, I’m Arman Ansari
 - 👀 I’m interested in Data Analyst/Science
-- 🌱 I’m currently learning About Excel, Python, Powerbi, Sql, Tableau
+- 🌱 I’m currently learning About Adv.Excel, Python Programing, Powerbi, SQL, Tableau
 - 💞️ I’m looking to collaborate on Data Analyst/Sciennce
 - 📫 How to reach me asiarman786@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 armanans123/armanans123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.